nembrinj/protofablab/topics/03_containerization/README.md

 $ if sudo docker inspect --format="{{.State.Running}}" $CONTAINER; then sudo docker start $CONTAINER; else echo "Container is already running, proceed with next command"; fi
 ```

-You output at this point should look similar to the following image:
+Your output at this point should look similar to the following image:
 ![if_statement](./tutorial-example-pi-hole/images/if_statement.png)

 Lastly to scan PiHole we run: